 The introduction to Tasty Express describes Sneh’s recipes as “simple but imaginative”; words you’ll find and hold true - Tarika Singh, blogger

 An inspiring collection of mostly vegetarian recipes from the creator of the Cook Republic blog! - Readers Feast

 A stunning picture of food can have me lusting to consume it as soon as possible but Sneh’s book has me do more than that.
 The uncomplicated directions and fresh ingredients have me longing to make it myself and that is saying something from someone who is time poor and a tad lazy.
-I will be buying copies for all of my besties this year for sure! – Tessa White, founder of Down That Little Lane
+I will be buying copies for all of my besties this year for sure! - Tessa White, founder of Hard To Find

 Sneh has a unique knack for coming up with recipes which are actually deceptively simple to do (my personal favourite style of cooking).
 Not only are the dishes in Tasty Express delicious and tasty, but those clever photography and styling skills make me want to beg her for an invite over for dinner.
 Is there anything this woman can’t do?
 If you haven’t tried her One Minute Coconut Mug Cake (or her Gingerbread Tiramisu for that matter), then you haven’t lived. - Amy Starr, Beauty & Lifestyle Associate ELLE Australia.

 In this day and age of fad diets and hard-line limitations Tasty Express is refreshingly real in its approach.
 Wholesome recipes are predominately vegetarian, and for the most part accessible even on a busy weeknight.
 The overall tone is spiked with the flavours and colours of Sneh’s Indian heritage, making for a new and sometimes unexpected twist on classic dishes. - JJ, author of 84th & 3rd.